OleHolmNielsen/Slurm_tools/partitions/README.md

 whereas ```Other``` are pending for other reasons.
 Cores are colored in Red if ```Cores_pending:Resorc``` is greater than zero.

+Colored fields in the above output may possible be a bit misleading in certain cases where some partitions are overlapping.

 Some Slurm flags shown in the ```Partition``` columns are:

 1. A \* after the partition ```name``` identifies the default Slurm partition.